A Theological Reflection of God's Promise and Blessing To All People

 “No longer shall your name be called Abram, but your name shall be Abraham; for I have made you a father of many nations.”
 (Genesis 17:5)

-God assigned Abraham a new role given him a new name that interprets the promise itself.
+God assigned Abraham a new role, giving him a new name that interprets the promise itself.
 In the Hebrew text, Abraham (ʾAḇrāhām) carries the meaning “father of many nations.”
-This name change is not symbolic rhetoric, but covenantal theology embedded in language.
+This name change is covenantal theology embedded in language.
 From this moment forward, Abraham’s very identity testified that God’s promise was never limited to one ethnic nation, but was always oriented toward a multinational people brought forth by faith and new birth of the Spirit.

 The scope of God’s promise is unmistakably global.
 Scripture itself expands this promise using complementary covenantal language.
 At times, the promise is expressed in terms of nations (Hebrew: גּוֹיִם, gôyim):